Patrik Myslovič: MŠK Žilina

+Aberdeen

-Myslovic signed for Scottish club Aberdeen on loan in January 2023, with an exclusive option to buy at the end of the loan spell.
+Myslovič signed for Scottish club Aberdeen on loan in January 2023, with an exclusive option to buy at the end of the loan spell.

+Levski Sofia

+On 14 February 2024, Myslovič signed with Bulgarian First League club Levski Sofia on a permanent 2,5-year deal.

 International career

 In December 2022, Myslovič was first recognised in a Slovak senior national team nomination by Francesco Calzona and was immediately shortlisted for prospective players' training camp at NTC Senec.